-1. Complete this form

-2. Give copy to practicum advisor and to practicum coordinator (Janelle)

-3. Please note that this form is considered a public document and the information will be made available to interested persons (e.g. students who are looking at practicum placement options).
+- 1. Complete this form - 2.
+Give copy to practicum advisor and to practicum coordinator (Janelle) - 3.
+Please note that this form is considered a public document and the information will be made available to interested persons (e.g. students who are looking at practicum placement options).

-Name: Date: Practicum Advisor: Dates of practicum:
+um Advisor: of practicum: